awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-resize.md

 **To migrate an instance store\-backed instance**

 1. Back up any data on your instance store volumes that you need to keep to persistent storage\.
-To migrate data on your EBS volumes that you need to keep, take a snapshot of the volumes \(see [Creating Amazon EBS snapshots](ebs-creating-snapshot.md)\) or detach the volume from the instance so that you can attach it to the new instance later \(see [Detaching an Amazon EBS volume from a Linux instance](ebs-detaching-volume.md)\)\.
+To migrate data on your EBS volumes that you need to keep, take a snapshot of the volumes \(see [Create Amazon EBS snapshots](ebs-creating-snapshot.md)\) or detach the volume from the instance so that you can attach it to the new instance later \(see [Detach an Amazon EBS volume from a Linux instance](ebs-detaching-volume.md)\)\.

-1. Create an AMI from your instance store\-backed instance by satisfying the prerequisites and following the procedures in [Creating an instance store\-backed Linux AMI](creating-an-ami-instance-store.md)\.
+1. Create an AMI from your instance store\-backed instance by satisfying the prerequisites and following the procedures in [Create an instance store\-backed Linux AMI](creating-an-ami-instance-store.md)\.
 When you are finished creating an AMI from your instance, return to this procedure\.

 1. Open the Amazon EC2 console and in the navigation pane, choose **AMIs**\.
 From the filter lists, choose **Owned by me**, and select the image that you created in the previous step\.
 Notice that **AMI Name** is the name that you specified when you registered the image and **Source** is your Amazon S3 bucket\.
 **Note**